On the equivalence of contact invariants in sutured Floer homology theories: Introduction

-It bears mentioning that Lekili has already shown in \cite{lekili2} that the modules in Theorem \ref{thm:main2} are isomorphic.
-Given a sutured Heegaard diagram for $(-M,-\Gamma)$, Lekili constructs a pointed Heegaard diagram for $-Y$ in a certain natural way, and, by comparing these diagrams, defines a quasi-isomorphism between the corresponding chain complexes.
-The problem for us is that Lekili's pointed Heegaard diagram has nothing to do with the contact structure $\bar\xi$, even if the sutured diagram came from a partial open book compatible with $\xi$, so Lekili's isomorphism says nothing about the relationship between the invariants of $\xi$ and $\bar\xi$.

-Indeed, a rather more novel approach is required.
-Our strategy for proving Theorem \ref{thm:main2} makes use of an interesting topological reformulation of the contact invariant of $\bar\xi$.
-We discovered this reformulation in \cite{bsSHM} and used it in \cite{bsSHI} to define a contact invariant in instanton Floer homology.
+Our strategy for proving Theorem \ref{thm:main2} makes use of an interesting topological reformulation of the contact invariant of $\bar\xi$ from \cite{bsSHM}.
 One starts with a partial open book for $(M,\Gamma,\xi)$, which provides a description of this contact manifold as obtained from an $[-1,1]$-invariant contact structure $\xi_S$ on the product sutured manifold by attaching contact 2-handles along certain curves $s_1,\dots,s_n$ in $\partial H(S)$.
-These curves correspond naturally to Legendrians in a contact closure $(Y_S,R,\bar\xi_S)$ of $(H(S),\xi_S)$, and we proved that contact (+1)-surgery on these Legendrian curves results in a contact closure $(Y,R,\bar\xi)$ of $(M,\Gamma,\xi)$.
-It then follows from the functoriality of the contact invariant under such surgeries \cite[Theorem 4.2]{osz1} that the map induced by the natural 2-handle cobordism $(W,\nu )$ from $(Y_S,\eta)$ to $(Y,\eta)$ corresponding to these surgeries sends $c_{HF}(\bar\xi_S)$ to $c_{HF}(\bar\xi)$ (up to multiplication by a unit in $\Lambda$, a subtlety we will generally ignore).
-Fortunately, is 1-dimensional, generated by the contact class, so $c_{HF}(\bar\xi)$ may be characterized more simply as the image of this generator under $G$.
-What we actually prove, then, is that there is an isomorphism sending $c_{HF}(\xi)\otimes 1$ to $G(c_{HF}(\bar\xi_S))$, as shown in the following diagram.
+These curves correspond naturally to Legendrians in a contact closure $(Y_S,R,\bar\xi_S, \eta)$ of $(H(S),\xi_S)$, and we proved that contact (+1)-surgery on these Legendrian curves results in a contact closure $(Y,R,\bar\xi,\eta)$ of $(M,\Gamma,\xi)$.
+It then follows from the functoriality of the contact invariant under such surgeries \cite[Theorem 4.2]{osz1} that the map induced by the natural 2-handle cobordism corresponding to these surgeries satisfies The contact class $c_{\HF}(\bar\xi_S)$ is always nonzero and the domain of $B$, is 1-dimensional, so this class may be characterized simply as the generator of this module.
+We prove that if the initial contact closure $(Y_S,R, \bar\xi_S,\eta)$ is of a certain form, where, in particular, $g(R)$ is sufficiently large, then there is a $\Lambda$-module isomorphism as claimed in the theorem, and the above characterization of $c_{\HF}(\bar\xi_S)$ enables us to show that Since the latter equals $c_{\HF}(\bar\xi)$, this proves Theorem \ref{thm:main2} and therefore Theorem \ref{thm:main}.